OUR KPIs

 Relevance

 Illustrates long-term sustainability of Serica’s production, and potential within the portfolio.
-Serica aims to extend the life of mature hydrocarbon fields through utilising our subsurface expertise to identify resources and then convert them to reserves, maximising life of field production.
+Serica aims to extend the life of mature hydrocarbon fields through utilising our subsurface expertise to convert resources to reserves, and maximise life of field production.
 The Company also aims to add barrels through acquisition.

 Cash flow from operations after tax ($ million)